malinipathakota/User-Thread-Library-with-Semaphores/REPORT.md

 6. tps clone
 In our clone function, we clone the threads TPS.
 We did this in two phases.
-In the first phase, we copied directly from the TPS content.
+Before cloning, we first made sure that the node being copied exists in the queue using queue_iterate().
+In the first phase, we copied from the TPS content by creating a new tps node and directly copying the data and then enqueuing this new node.
 In the second phase however we refer to the same memory page, and increase the reference counter to show that it is being shared.

 Our helper functions consist of:
 1. find item